acidanthera/VoodooPS2/README.md

 http://www.tonymacx86.com/hp-probook/75649-new-voodoops2controller-keyboard-trackpad.html#post468941

+### Fun Facts:

+While implementing the "just for fun" feature in the keyboard driver where Ctrl+Alt+Del maps to the power key (for selection of Restart, Sleep, Shutdown), I discovered that if you invoke this function with the Ctrl and Alt (Command) keys down, the system will do an abrupt and unsafe restart.
+You can verify this yourself by holding down the Ctrl and Alt keys while pressing the actual power button.

 ### Known issues:

-- If your trackpad is in absolute mode (ie. you are using VoodooPS2Trackpad.kext) and you restart without turning off the laptop after switching to VoodooPS2Mouse.kext (that is, after removing VoodooPS2Trackpad.kext) the trackpad is not correctly reset into relative mode.
-This means it doesn't work right.
+- If your trackpad is in absolute mode (you were using VoodooPS2Trackpad.kext) and you restart without turning off the laptop after switching to VoodooPS2Mouse.kext (that is, after removing VoodooPS2Trackpad.kext), the trackpad is not correctly reset into relative mode.
+This means it doesn't work right at all.
 As a work around, turn the computer off completely.
 I suspect the same thing happens if you have OS X using VoodooPS2Mouse.kext and you boot into Windows or Ubuntu, then restart back into OS X.

 - If you set ActLikeTrackpad=Yes for VoodooPS2Mouse, things might not go so well on a non-Synaptics trackpad.
 To work around this issue, set DisableLEDUpdating=Yes.